AlkaidCheng/jazelle_reader/README.md

 **For source builds only**:
 - **C++ Compiler**: C++20 compatible (GCC ≥ 10, Clang ≥ 11, MSVC ≥ 19.29)

+## 📖 Tutorials

+We provide comprehensive Jupyter notebooks in the `examples/` directory to help you get started:

+- T01_Quickstart.ipynb: The basics of opening files, iterating events, inspecting headers, and exporting data.

+- T02_Z_Boson_Reconstruction.ipynb: A simple physics analysis demo.
+Learn how to reconstruct the Z boson resonance peak from lepton pairs using `awkward` arrays with `vector` and visualize it with `quickstats`.

 ## 🚀 Quick Start